-Required courses may include elementary statistics, human behavior, social welfare and communication.
-In addition to these courses, students are often required to satisfy internships at local healthcare centers, welfare offices, schools and government agencies during their undergraduate career.
-These internships help them understand how social workers provide assistance to their clients, who often include children, families, the poor and homeless.
+In addition to these courses, students are often required to satisfy internships at local healthcare centers, welfare offices, schools, and government agencies during their undergraduate career.
+These internships help them understand how social workers assist clients, including homeless children and families.

 Master's Degree in Social Work

 Master's degree programs for prospective social workers typically lead to a Master of Social Work (MSW).
 This program type may be meant to prepare current professionals for more responsibility in their field, although many options are available for individuals with very little prior training or experience.

 Graduate students can expect to learn strategies for specific problems, such as poverty reduction, influencing government policy and the obstacles faced by current or developing non-profit organizations.
 Courses may cover topics like:

 - Mental health practice